aws/aws-parallelcluster-ui/README.md

 ## Updating

-To update the the latest version, launch a new stack following the [Quickstart](#quickstart-15-mins-🚀).
+To update the latest version, launch a new stack following the [Quickstart](#quickstart-15-mins-🚀).

 ## Development